LedinecMing/ini_core/readme.md

 Performance
 -----------

+# Unchecked for now.

 Tested against the other INI parsers available on crates.io.
 Fair warning all parsers except `light_ini` use a document model which allocate using `HashMap` and `String` which isn't exactly fair...
-In any case `ini_core` still mops the floor with `light_ini` which is a callback-based streaming parser.
+In any case `ini_core` still mops the floor with `light_ini` which is 2a callback-based streaming parser.

 These tests were run with `-C target-cpu=native` on an AMD Ryzen 5 3600X.